How to Beat Imposter Syndrome as a Blogger or Freelance Writer

 This leads to imposter syndrome and can paralyze you from doing anything.
 But it doesn’t have to be this way.

-I quit my job and moved to Thailand to start a business.
-I chose search engine optimization and in a matter of weeks was already making a significant impact for my first client.
-It only took about 8 weeks before we saw our first $5,000 sale due to me learning the basics of SEO.
+I chose search engine optimization and, in a matter of weeks, was already making a significant impact for my first client.
+I learned the basics of SEO, and at the time, it only took about 8 weeks before we saw our first $5,000 sale.

-This can be said for just about any business that can be run from a computer, whether it be web design, development, copywriting etc.
+This can be said for just about any business that can be run from a computer, whether it be web design, development, copywriting, etc.

 The Three-Step Formula for Becoming a Relative Expert and Beating Imposter Syndrome